Great Plains Zoo: Hyvee Face-to-Face Farm

 In 2009, the former Children's Zoo was rebuilt into the Hy-Vee Face-to-Face Farm.
 This area features rare breeds of livestock, including San Clemente Island goats, African Pygmy goats, Nigerian Dwarf goats, Alpacas, Jacob's sheep and several breeds of Chicken.

 Rare Rhinos of Africa

 The Great Plains Zoo created a new exhibit for a pair of Eastern black rhinoceros in 2010.
-Rare Rhinos of Africa, as it's called, provided a new habitat and breeding facility for the zoo's rhinos.
+It provides a habitat and breeding facility for the zoo's rhinos.
+Komati permanently transferred to Disney's Animal Kingdom in 2023.

 Japanese Macaques

 In 2013, the zoo opened a Japanese Macaque exhibit with a renovation of the zoo's entrance, educational facilities and Chilean Flamingo exhibit.
 The Snow monkey exhibit features 180-degree views from covered shelters, and two water features that the Macaques have access to.
 In 2015, the Great Plains Zoo received Top-Honors in exhibit design for their Japanese Macaque exhibit.
 The zoo is, as of 2015, one of 13 zoos in the United States to care for Snow monkeys.